josh-read/josh-read/README.md

 Here are some ideas to get you started:

+- 🤔 I’m looking for help with Python packaging and CI with GitHub actions
+- 💬 Ask me about plasma diagnostics or Python metaprogramming
 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...